AlshehriAbdullah1/Tabel_Booking_Website/readMe.txt

 Website name Ehgezly||احجزلي
-Group number: 37

-First, Import Phase2 file into your VS

 #Guide for User pages
 To go for users pages, at the beggining, you should start the Home.html page from VS in you localserver.